NXS-Detroit/NXS-Detours/Construction Detours/2019-06-28 Maple at Middlebelt.md

 * *Westbound Orange Line buses will stop on southbound Inkster at Maple.*

 # Update info
-Detour was last checked on `2019-09-04`, confirmed by Google Maps, using `October 2019` NXS routes.
+Detour was last checked on `2019-09-04`, confirmed by Google Maps, using `July 2019` NXS routes.